 At our headquarters in Detroit, where I serve as Vice President of Talent Acquisition, our commitment to creating economic opportunity for local youth is one of our most important priorities.
 One of the primary ways we have showcased that commitment is through a partnership with Urban Alliance.
 In conjunction with other funders (like the Skillman Foundation), we brought Urban Alliance and its signature High School Internship Program to Detroit in 2018.
 Our goal, in line with Urban Alliance’s mission, was to provide Detroit youth with the skills training, paid work experiences and professional networks needed to achieve economic mobility.
 In addition to funding the program, we became its anchor employer partner – the only company to do so throughout the country.

 As the anchor employer, we host the majority of the Urban Alliance interns in Detroit across our organization.
 For us, this is more than altruism.

 It is good business.

 Taking on an intern is a small investment.
-When you compare the costs of time spend onboarding, training and paying an intern (all of our internships are paid positions) it doesn’t come close to the positive impacts each and every one of interns provide.
+When you compare the costs of time spent onboarding, training and paying an intern (all of our internships are paid positions) it doesn’t come close to the positive impacts each and every one of interns provide.
 In the short term, we get a young worker that is eager to dive into the work, wants to learn, and brings a fresh perspective to the organization.
 We get someone who comes from a different background and experience, bringing a unique perspective and helping us to innovate at the highest level.